 Below you’ll find details (in no particular order) of ten of the best thermal spas in Switzerland and the services they offer.
-Why not include a visit to a thermal spa in your Switzerland itinerary?
+Why not include a visit to any of these best thermal baths Switzerland has to offer in your Switzerland itinerary?

 [This post may contain compensated links.
 Please see my disclosure policy for more information.]

 Top 10 Thermal Spas and Resorts in Switzerland

 Thermal Springs of Baden

 Not to be confused with the similarly-named Baden-Baden of Germany, Baden in Switzerland is the oldest destination for Switzerland thermal baths and one of the oldest spa destinations in Europe.
 The ancient Romans built the first baths in Baden after discovering the healing quality of the 18 sulphurous springs here.